 - If the light is at the correct level, screw the front and back plates into place.

-- If the light is not at the correct level, check the LED and power supply part number.
+- If the light is at the incorrect level, check that the LED and power supply part number are correct.

 Mount the phone mount on the aperture plate and the tablet mount on the opposite side with screws and nuts.